oddbird/oddsite/content/work/timedesigner.rst

   - text: |
       OddBird allowed me to **transform my vision into an MVP that has momentum**.
-      I’m confident I’ll be able to land big venture capital, increase my revenue from courses,
+      I’m confident I’ll be able to land big venture capital and increase my revenue from courses,
-      because the tool has speed up the process.
+      because the tool has sped up the process.
     name: 'Furman Brown'
     role: 'Founder'
     slug: 'mvp'